Keynote Speaker

 Biography

+She is IEEE Fellow and AAAS member.
 She is Editor-in-Chief of Bioinspiration & Biomimetics and Specialty Chief Editor of Soft Robotics in Frontiers in Robotics & AI.
-She serves in the Editorial Boards of Science Robotics and IEEE Robotics & Automation Letters.
-She serves as evaluators for the EC (incl.
-ERC programme), HFSP and national research agencies.
+She is Editorial Board member of Science Robotics, IEEE Robotics & Automation Letters, International Journal of Robotics Research, and the Intelligent Robotics and Autonomous Agents (IRAA) Series of MIT Press.

 Dongheui Lee